 We also give students opportunities for further exposure to the pipe organ by arranging field trips.
 We have included visits to local organ builders’ workshops and Pedals, Pipe and Pizza events.
 We arrange recitals for our students including a recital where we honor graduating seniors, both current and former scholarship winners.

 How much does this cost?
-Accepted students receive a 100% scholarship ($600) for their first year of lessons (YOI pays teachers directly), a generous gift certificate to Spectrum Music of Lexington for organ music and organ shoes, a year’s membership in the BAGO and one year’s subscription to The American Organist.
+Accepted students receive a 100% scholarship ($600) for their first year of lessons (YOI pays teachers directly), $50 award to use toward organ shoes, music or organ necessities and $50 award following performance in one or both recitals, a year’s membership in the BAGO, and one year’s subscription to The American Organist.

 Please contact YOI Chair Christine Hogan firstname.lastname@example.org for more information.